Maryland Slip and Fall Attorney

 If you believe you have a claim, our firm offers free consultation.
 When you arrive for your consultation, it is important that you bring with you every piece of information that you think could even be remotely related to the situation at hand.
 When you enter a trial, or the investigation leading up to a trial, you want to be prepared: it is arguably the most important part of an investigation.

 When your attorney deals with the insurance company to achieve the best possible outcome for your case they need to be confident that they have all the facts, details, and comprehensive understanding of the parameters of the case.
-To get this, a lawyer must work hand-in-hand as a team with his or her client.
+To get this, a lawyer must work hand-in-hand as a team with their client.
 It is always better to bring something that turns out to be irrelevant than to forget to bring something that could end up being important in your case.